How to Book Free Mini Stopovers (Less than 24 Hours) at No Extra Cost

 • Dallas DFW

 With the Star Alliance, you are usually limited to the big hubs when it comes to transfers.
 It looks better at Delta and American.
-There you can also transfer at many other airports, e.g. Raleigh, San Diego or Las Vegas.
+There you can also transit at many other airports, e.g. Raleigh, San Diego or Las Vegas.

 If you have a specific destination in mind, it is best to use Google Flights to check whether it works or not.
 The multi-stop search is ideal for this: